Improve Employee Energy and Productivity with these Tips from Theresa Welbourne, Ph.D.

 Business is all about moving forward and learning how to do that, and maintain a culture where employees like coming to work every day and customers want to stay with you, is not easy.
 So the answer is growth – the biggest challenge has been how to continue to grow everything in our business.

-Based on your research on employee energy, what insights can you offer new business owners on ways to create a productive environment?
+Based on your employee energy research, what insights can you offer new business owners on ways to create a productive environment?

 When we examine what differentiates winners and losers, in large firms, small organizations, for profit and not-for-profit businesses, and in organizations in all types of different industries, we continue to see that it’s all about optimizing employee energy at work.